Corruption

 on which the woman sat.

-a chunky young woman layered in woollen jumpers, jackets and scarf switched languages effortlessly
+young woman layered in woollen jumpers, jackets and scarf switched languages

 thrashed out.